solomonsjoseph/RePORTaLiN/docs/sphinx/developer_guide/extending.rst

 **Type Safety Benefits**

-The module has 100% type hint coverage:
+The module has return type hints on all functions:

-- All functions have parameter and return type annotations
+- All functions have return type annotations
 - IDEs provide better autocomplete and error detection
-- Static analysis tools (mypy, pyright) can verify correctness
+- Static analysis tools can verify return types
-- Documentation is clear about expected inputs/outputs
+- Documentation is clear about expected outputs

 See :doc:`../api/scripts.load_dictionary` for complete API reference.